marcozennaro/tropo_paper/paper.md

 radiosonde in Morocco. \label{fig:Gradient-Sigfox}](Gradient-Sigfox-01.png)

-Launching the scripts we obtained \autoref{fig:Map-Sigfox-v6}
+Launching the scripts we obtained \autoref{fig:Sigfox-map}
 and \autoref{fig:Gradient-Sigfox}.